Frequently Asked Questions

 Learn more about how colorectal cancer screening is handled by insurance programs.

-A: When you visit your doctor, it’s best to be prepared with some background information before your appointment.
+When you visit your doctor, it’s best to be prepared with some background information before your appointment.
 If you want to get screened for cancer because of a family history, it helps to write down which other members of your family have been diagnosed with cancer, the types of cancer, how each person is related to you and how old each person was when diagnosed.
 If you want to talk about screening because you are experiencing possible symptoms, write down any symptoms you’re experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
 Make sure to include personal information, including any major stresses or recent life changes, no matter how slight they may seem to you.

 If your doctor recommends a test, it’s important that you discuss the specifics of the test with your doctor or other health care provider.
 Different screening tests have potential benefits and harms, some of which may include benefits of finding a treatable cancer early, or the harms related to false test results, overdiagnosis, and overtreatment.
 Make sure to ask your doctor any questions you have about the pros and cons of each possible screening option during your appointment and ask for additional reading materials if they are available.
 After you understand the benefits and harms of a screening, you can decide whether or not you want to have the screening test based on what is best for you.

-A: Screening tests usually do not diagnose cancer on their own.
+Screening tests usually do not diagnose cancer on their own.
 If a screening test result is abnormal, more tests, called diagnostic tests, may be done to check for cancer.
 Diagnostic tests may include laboratory tests, like urine or blood tests; imaging tests, like x-rays, ultrasounds, or MRIs; or biopsies, where the doctor will collect a small sample of the tissue to examine.
 Colonoscopies are the only cancer screening test that, by removing pre-cancerous polyps, can actually prevent you from developing colorectal cancer.

-A: There are several different types of screening for colorectal cancer, all with different levels of invasiveness, and you should talk to your doctor about which screening is right for you based on your lifestyle and concerns.
+There are several different types of screening for colorectal cancer, all with different levels of invasiveness, and you should talk to your doctor about which screening is right for you based on your lifestyle and concerns.

 For the more involved screenings, like colonoscopies, you will be sedated for the procedure.
 Afterwards you may have slight discomfort, and due to the medications used for sedation you will not be able to drive yourself home following the procedure.

-A: Yes.
+Yes.
 Non-Emergency Transportation Assistance Is Available!
 Our purpose is to help patients overcome transportation barriers by providing options to doctors’ appointments, screenings, hospital visits and other health care needs.
 We have round trip transportation options to adult cancer screening services with medical providers throughout New Jersey.
-This program is open to all adult participants in need of cancer screening services and supports.